Southwest, Wichita, Kansas

 Southwest is a mixed commercial and residential neighborhood in Wichita, Kansas, United States.
 It consists of a large area west of the Arkansas River in the southern part of the city.

 Geography

 Southwest is located at 37°38′16″N 97°21′25″W (37.637778, -97.356944) at an elevation of 1284 ft.
 It consists of the area between Meridian Avenue in the west and McLean Boulevard in the east and between May Street in the north and MacArthur Road in the south.
 Southwest borders the neighborhoods of Stanley/Aley to the north, South Central to the northeast, South Seneca to the south, and Southwest Village to the west.

 Economy

 Westway Shopping Center, a large strip mall, is located in Southwest on the southwest corner of Pawnee and Seneca.
 Built in the 1960s, it contains more than 224000 sqft of retail space.
-As of 2019, Westway's anchor tenants include Ace Hardware, Harbor Freight Tools, and Wichita Community Market, a flea market.

 Government

 For the purposes of representation on the Wichita City Council, most of Southwest lies in Council District 4.
 The portion of the neighborhood south of 27th Street South and east of Seneca is in Council District 3 as is the portion north of 27th Street South and east of Osage Street.

 For the purposes of representation in the Kansas Legislature, Southwest is split between the 25th and 28th districts of the Kansas Senate and the 95th, 96th, and 97th districts of the Kansas House of Representatives.